Gnkgo/summaries/computer-networks/cn_summary.md

 ## Go-back-N
 - You have a window size with segments.
 When you send a packet, the ACK is sent after the propagation delay + transmission delay.
 If the packet gets lost, the ACK always sends the last valid ACK.
 E.G. packet 2 is lost and packets 0, 1, 3, 4 are successfully sent and received, you only get ACK for packet 0, 1.
 1 is the highest number to receive

-## Quic
-- Operate in Application and Transport layer
-- combines connection and TLS handshake $\rightarrow$ reducing the connection setup time by one RTT
-- enables Zero-RTT communication if the hosts have communicated before (improved handshake)
-- Connection hand-over is possible by identifying connection with a connection ID instead of the 5(/4)-tuple (even with changing IP addresses e.g. when chaning neworks with a mobile device)
-- resoles head-of-line blocking by the logical abstraction of streams (contrary to TCP, which required you to open multiple parallel TCP connections)
-- Middleboxes and NAT routers are known to drop unfamiliar transport layer protocols.
-Quic uses UDP to give interperability with existing hardware.

 ## Modulation
 ### Baseband modulation